Raptor007/X-Wing-Revival/README.txt

 == VIRTUAL REALITY ==

 This version of X-Wing Revival has OpenVR (SteamVR) support!
-It has only been tested on the HTC Vive, but it should work on other headsets like the Oculus Rift.
+I've only tested this on the HTC Vive, but it should work on other headsets with SteamVR support, such as Oculus Rift, Valve Index, etc.  See the Preferences for VR view tweaks.

-I quickly hacked this in without following all the best practices, so it may require a little bit of tweaking to look perfect, especially if you aren't using the HTC Vive.
-Here are the relevant console variables:

-  vr_fov: Field of view in VR.
-Negative values specify vertical FOV.
-Defaut: -111
-  vr_offset: Eye centering fix in pixels.
-Small values exaggerate depth.
-Default: 87
-  vr_separation: Distance between in-game eyes in meters.
-Default: 0.0625

-When playing in VR, there's no radar yet, but the ability to freely look around more than makes up for this.
+When playing in VR, there's no radar yet, so pick up your visual scanning!
 Messages won't display by default, but you can show them by pressing return to toggle chat.

 == ABOUT THE SCREENSAVER ==